Bacoor: Etymology

-Some accounts indicate that the city of Bacoor, also named Bakood or Bakoor was founded as a pueblo or town in 1671.
-When Spanish troops first arrived in Bacoor they met some local inhabitants in the process of building a bamboo fence (bakod in Filipino) around a house.
-The Spaniards asked the men the name of the village but because of the difficulties in understanding each other, the local inhabitants thought the Spaniards were asking what they were building.
-The men answered "bakood".
-The Spaniards pronounced it as "bacoor" which soon became the town's name.

-In Spanish conquistador Miguel de Loarca's book Relacion de Las Islas Filipinas, published in 1582, Bacoor is mentioned as Vacol, which may have been derived from "bakod" or bamboo fence in Tagalog:
+The name of Bacoor is transcribed in old sources variously as "Bacoor", "Bacor", "Bakur", etc. It was originally the name of the Bacoor Bay which separates the Cavite peninsula from the mainland.
+The name is believed to be originally from the Philippine Negrito languages, meaning "circle", referring to the shape of the bay.

+Another possible origin of the name of Bacoor is from Tagalog bakood (also bakulod, bakoor, or bakuwod, etc.) for "highlands" or "plateau" (cf. Bacolor and Bacolod).

 History

-Spanish period
+Spanish colonization era

 Bacoor was one of the flashpoints of the Cavite Mutiny of 1872.
 Bacoor's parish priest at that time, Fr.
 Mariano Gómez, was one of the GOMBURZA trio implicated in the mutiny for advocating the secularization of priesthood in the Philippines.
 He and the rest of GOMBURZA were executed at Bagumbayan in 1872.
 The death of the GOMBURZA served as the inspiration for Jose Rizal's El Filibusterismo, which in turn influenced the ignition of the Philippine Revolution.

 During the Philippine Revolution against Spain in 1896, Bacoor was one of the first towns in Cavite to rise up.
 A Katipunan chapter, codenamed Gargano, led by Gil Ignacio from barrio Banalo, started the hostilities in Bacoor on September 2, 1896, three days after the revolution began.

 On February 17, 1897, General Emilio Aguinaldo's 40,000-strong force confronted a 20,000-strong Spanish reinforcement at the Zapote River.
 The Katipuneros reinforced the southern bank of the river with trenches designed by Filipino engineer Edilberto Evangelista.

 Edilberto Evangelista was known as the "Engineer of the revolution" and the "Hero of the revolution".
 They also blew up the Zapote Bridge with explosives which killed several Spaniards crossing it and thereby preventing them from reaching Cavite and forcing them to retreat to Muntinlupa.
 Despite the Filipino victory, they lost the brilliant Evangelista who was killed in action.

 However, after the Spanish counteroffensive in May 1897, Bacoor and the rest of Cavite finally fell to the Spaniards, forcing Aguinaldo and his men to retreat to Biak-na-Bato.